parkpals/bellwoods/README.md

 	- Show directions to park if user is outside of park bounds *In Progress*
 	- Show direction in park from user location to meetpoint
 	- Create new model for invite emails, and associate it with the invite.
 Allow app to send emails to all\
-	- Create a message for user if not connected to internet, or do not have a GPS/geo-location turned on
+	- Create a message for user does not have a GPS/geo-location turned on
 ```